Hotels in Galápagos Islands

 Floreana and Puerto Velasco Ibarra Context

 Floreana and Puerto Velasco Ibarra offer a more limited and separate island-stay context within the Galápagos.
-Hotels or guesthouses here should be treated as Floreana-specific inventory, not as Santa Cruz, San Cristóbal, Isabela, or mainland Ecuador stays.
+Hotels or guesthouses here should be treated as Floreana-specific hotels, not as Santa Cruz, San Cristóbal, Isabela, or mainland Ecuador stays.
 Guests should check exact location, meals, services, and whether the island fits the itinerary.

 Cruise Embarkation and Land-Based Stay Context